Yohn/jw3b-minify/README.md

 ##PHP's simple Minify
-Compressing and minifying your css and javascript files.
+Compressing and minifying your css and javascript files on the fly.
+This class will update the compressed css or javascript file when a change has been made to one the files being included.
+It will also add `?vers=` to the url with the last time the file was compressed at the end of the string.

 Please help improve the JS minify function

 ###Simple to use,